-Types of Girl about the Globe (GatG) – Adventure GatG, Budget GatG, Under 40 GatG
+Types of Girl about the Globe (GatG) – Adventure, Budget, Under 40 GatG

 I researched their trips and their promise won me over: “Your adventure, should you choose to accept, is five days of castle-storming, whisky-drinking, ceilidh-dancing and monster-hunting.
 Rambling across the Highlands our guides will take you through the very best of what Scotland has to offer, ensuring an unforgettable experience.”

-That and the fact that they have been voted “Best Cultural Tour in the World 2016” by TourRadar Tour of the Year Awards, made me certain that these were the perfect company to travel to Scotland with.
+That and the fact that MacBackpackers Tours of Scotland have been voted “Best Cultural Tour in the World 2016” by TourRadar Tour of the Year Awards, and “Quick Getaway Tour of the Year in 2018,” made me certain that these were the perfect company to travel to Scotland with.

 Even though Scotland has a good bus system, these adventures take you the scenic route and everything is handled for you, including the pre-booking of your accommodation (which is additional).
 You just ask for them to pre-book it at the time of booking.